ranea/ArxPy/README.rst

 =====

 First, the ARX cipher needs to be implemented following ArxPy interface.
-There are several ARX ciphers implemented already (see the folder ``arxpy/primitives``).
+There are several ARX ciphers already implemented (see the folder ``arxpy/primitives``).
-To implemented a new cipher, the easiest way is to take a similar cipher already implemented as a template and modify the python code directly.
+To implemente a new cipher, the easiest way is to take a similar cipher already implemented as a template and modify the python code directly.

 Searching the optimal XOR differential characteristic can be done easily with